PhyllomeOS/phyllomeos/README.md

 ```

 * `dishes`🥨 🥐 🥖 🥧 🥞 🥯 🧆 🧁...: the end-product in the form of stand-alone and ready-to-consume kickstart file

-Let's take a look at the final Phyllome OS Desktop dish.

 `cat dishes/desktop-hypervisor.cfg`